-Hemphill, a Democrat, was the representative for South Carolina's 5th congressional district from 1891 to 1893.
+Hemphill was the representative for South Carolina’s 5th congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1883 to Mar 1893, Hemphill missed 670 of 1,851 roll call votes, which is 36.2%.
 This is on par with the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.